 The 2-hour final examination will be held during the final examination period, exact time, date and rooms TBA.
-The exam is worth 40% of the final grade.
+The final exam will cover the lecture material after midterm plus two lectures from the midterm material (these two lectures will be announced after the midterm exam).
+The exam is worth 45% of the final grade.
 It will be a combination of multiple choice, and true-false questions.
 DVDs are also for the exam.